Caroline Walker (artist): Education

 Walker obtained a bachelor's degree in painting from Glasgow School of Art.
-She earned her master’s from Royal College of Art in London.
+She earned her master's degree from Royal College of Art in London.

 Work

 Walker used to conceptualize scenes and hire models to depict it.
 She would take photographs and use it as a source in constructing oil paintings.
 In 2016, she began exploring the streets of London to find anonymous subjects in natural settings.

-Walker captures intimate moments of women’s lives.
+Walker captures intimate moments of women's lives.
 She is known for realistic paintings of women at work.
 She highlights overlooked jobs — such as in nail bars, salons, hotels, the household etc. — which are performed by women.
 There is a variety of socio-economic status among her subjects.

-Walker’s works emit a voyeuristic approach to the viewers, as seen from a vantage point through windows, bannisters or from a certain height.
+Walker's works emit a voyeuristic approach to the viewers, as seen from a vantage point through windows, bannisters or from a certain height.
 It is further emphasized by how her works are often large, making it easy to envision oneself stepping into the scene.

-Walker's art often exhibits painterly.
+Walker's art often exhibits overtly painterly attributes.
 Color is an important element for her so as to evoke a painting's aura or ambience.

+Caroline Walker's work is featured in international US-based collections such as the Pérez Art Museum Miami, and the Institute of Contemporary Art, Miami, both in Florida.
+She was elected to the Royal Scottish Academy in 2024.